-Due to a number of factors including a history of natural fire suppression, diminished active management of forests and climate change, wildland fires on federal lands are significantly increasing in size, intensity and cost.
+Due to a number of factors including a history of natural fire suppression, diminished active management of forests and climate change, wildland fires on federal lands are significantly increasing in size, intensity, and cost.
 Appropriated sums are often insufficient to cover these large and unpredictable costs, so fire suppression funds must often be "borrowed" from regular federal forest management programs.
 Repayment is always late and often partial, disrupting and diminishing those programs' effectiveness.
-As part of a national effort to address these unnatural fires and their costs, \$206 million is requested in Interior's Office of Wildland Fire for FY 2019 Fuels Management, which would restore this activity to its FY 2010 level and accelerate the reduction of the fuels build-up in BIA trust and other Interior Department forests.
-Additionally, NCAI supports the bipartisan legislative initiative proposed both in the 115th Congress and supported in previous budget justifications to have federal wildland fire costs exceeding the ten-year average of suppression costs be paid from federal disaster assistance accounts.
+As part of a national effort to address these unnatural fires and their costs, \$206 million is requested in Interior's Office of Wildland Fire for FY 2016 Fuels Management, which would restore this activity to its FY 2010 level and accelerate the reduction of the fuels build-up in BIA trust and other Interior Department forests.
+Additionally, NCAI supports the legislative initiative proposed both in Congress and by the Administration to have federal wildland fire costs that exceed 70 percent of the ten-year average paid from federal disaster assistance accounts.
 Such authority would allow the large, unpredictable and often unbudgeted costs of fighting wildland fires to be treated the same as other natural disasters, and would provide more budgetary stability to regular on-going federal forest management programs.